 There is no known cure for Guillain-Barré syndrome, but multiple treatments can relieve symptoms and shorten the duration of the illness.
 Although most people recover from Guillain-Barré syndrome, the death rate is 4% to 7%.
 Between 60 and 80% of people can walk after six months.
 Persistent effects such as weakness, numbness, or fatigue may occur in patients.
 Guillain-Barre syndrome Treatment in Khammam

 Guillain-Barré syndrome often begins with tingling and weakness that begins in the feet and legs and spreads to the upper body and arms.
 About 10% of people with the disorder have symptoms begin in the arms or face.
 As Guillain-Barré syndrome progresses, muscle weakness can lead to paralysis.

 The signs and symptoms of Guillain-Barré syndrome can include:

 - Tingling, pins and needles in fingers, toes, ankles, or wrists

 - Weakness in the legs that spreads to the upper body

-- Unsteady walking or an inability to walk or climb stairs
+- Restless walking or inability to walk or climb stairs

 - Difficulty moving your face, including speaking, chewing, or swallowing